-Cutting trees in accordance with Alternative II objectives would remove most of the infected trees.
-The stand basal area density achieves the recommended stocking level thus increasing the leave tree vigor and lowering the chances of mortality.
+Cutting trees in accordance with Alternative II objectives would remove many of the infected trees.
+The stand basal area density achieves the recommended stocking level, increasing the vigor of leave trees and lowering the chances of mortality.
 The stand should not achieve high mortality levels due to high densities for twenty to thirty years.
 The percentage of host and infected trees would be lowered.
 Where disease and insect problems are concentrated, the areas would be converted to less susceptible tree species.
 Falling, skidding, machine piling and burning of piles in the partial cuts could cause some wounding to leave trees.
-If the recommended silvicultural marking guides, harvesting, slash disposal, and monitoring strategies are not implemented this could be a very serious silvicultural concern.
+If the recommended silvicultural marking guides, harvesting, slash disposal, and monitoring strategies are not implemented this could be a serious silvicultural concern.
 Future volume could be lost, especially in the grand fir and hemlock trees.
-Most of the trees that could fall across Highway 216 and Forest Service road 2130 through Unit 11 would be harvested.
+In the case of ponderosa pine which are already at high risk based on Keen's mistletoe risk-rating system, changing the stand density surrounding these trees would do little to lower the risk of mortality due to beetle attack.
+Trees that could fall across Highway 216 and FDR 2130 through Unit 11 would be harvested.
+The portion of trees that fall into the riparian area on the west side of 2130 would be left.

-The silvicultural prescriptions associated with Alternative II emphasize cutting trees that are considered weak and interfering with preferred trees of all sizes.
-This alternative develops under represented structure types from over dense, mature stem exclusion, and fire excluded multistory structure types.
-Cutting trees results in an increase in the area of the three under-represented open mature structure types by 7%.
-It also lowers the area of two very overstocked structure types by 6%.
+The silvicultural prescriptions associated with Alternative II emphasize cutting trees that are considered weak or in competition with preferred trees of all sizes.
+This alternative develops under represented structure types from mature stem exclusion or fire excluded multistory structure types.
+This alternative results in a 7% increase in three under-represented stand structure types.
+It also lowers two overstocked structure types by 6%.
+This Alternative moves the area towards the Desired Future Condition, but does not reach DFC in all stands with this entry.
+Table 3 -5 displays changes to structure types.